 - Based on user preferences and current installation's load conditions. - Master-slave relationship with floating master.
-Connection of up to 16 chargers possible. - Load area power management. - OCPP 1.6 fully supported, OCPP 2.0 in the road map, will be fully supported soon.
+Connection of up to 36 charging stations INCH Pro possible (two with INCH Home). - Load area power management. - OCPP 1.6 fully supported, OCPP 2.0 in the road map, will be fully supported soon.
 Other OCPP nonstandard messages are also supported (related with building consumption or cluster consumption).